by Pete Finnigan

 select * from appusers where username=’someuser’ and password=’somecleverpassword’

 To truncate this behaviour we can make the SQL return all of the records in the table; this usually allows a login to occur.
 Usually this will return the administrator record first!!
 Here is an example of truncation with our sample table of customers.
-All of the records can be returned by using an “OR ‘x’=’x’” in the
+All of the records can be returned by using an “OR ‘x’=’x’” in the where clause as follows:

 SQL> exec get_cust('x'' or ''x''=''x'); debug:select customer_phone from customers where customer_surname='x' or 'x'='x' ::999444888 ::999555888 ::999777888

-Next, the procedure has been modified to extend the SQL used so that there is a second part of the
+Next, the procedure has been modified to extend the SQL used so that there is a second part of the where clause to truncate.
+Here is the modified procedure first:

 create or replace procedure get_cust2 (lv_surname in varchar2) is type cv_typ is ref cursor; cv cv_typ; lv_phone customers.customer_phone%type; lv_stmt varchar2(32767):='select customer_phone '|| 'from customers '|| 'where customer_surname='''|| lv_surname||''' and customer_type=1'; begin dbms_output.put_line('debug:'||lv_stmt); open cv for lv_stmt; loop fetch cv into lv_phone; exit when cv%notfound; dbms_output.put_line('::'||lv_phone); end loop; close cv; exception when others then dbms_output.put_line(sqlcode||sqlerrm); end get_cust2;